 - Nice Job Breaking It, Hero!: She is more or less responsible (albeit indirectly) for just about everything that happens in the film.

-- The One That Got Away: Tells Valerie that when she was younger, she was in love with someone else before her parents made her marry Cesaire, but that she was eventually Happily Married to her husband.
+- The One That Got Away: She tells Valerie that when she was younger, she was in love with someone else before her parents made her marry Cesaire, but that she was eventually Happily Married to her husband.
 Or not, seeing as she had an affair with the man she really loved.
 This come back to bite her in the ass eventually.

 - Parental Marriage Veto: She is opposed to Valerie marrying Peter, because he's an outcast without a penny to his name.

 - Parental Obliviousness: She claimed Lucie wasn't interested in boys, even though everyone else knew she was deeply in love with Henry.